 top of page

 Ahiah Center for Spiritual Living Pasadena is an affiliated center with Centers for Spiritual Living.
-We are a diverse, New Thought Center with a philosophy that incorporates the MAP – Meditation, Affirmation, Prayer.
+We are also associated with Agape International Spiritual Centers founded by Rev. Michael Bernard Beckwith in Los Angeles, CA, We are a diverse, trans-denominational (accepting all faiths) metaphysical New Thought Center with a philosophy that incorporates the MAP – Meditation, Affirmation, Prayer.
 We apply the MAP and other and other tools to support our spiritual life, to inspire positive thinking and to love unconditionally, authentically and deeply.

 Our philosophy was inspired by American Mystic, Ernest Holmes, but his journey through New Thought includes influences such as Phineas Quimby, Emma Curtis-Hopkins, Mary Baker Eddy, Ralph Waldo Emmerson, Thomas Troward, Charles and Myrtle Filmore, and Malinda Cramer.
 These Way-Showers were guided by the mystical aspects of the Ascended Master’s teachings: The laws of Moses, the love of Jesus, the connection with the Christ Consciousness; the ethics of Buddha, the morals of Confucius and the deep spiritual realizations of the Hindus.